fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 I have now managed to turn FC++ into an Arduino library called fcpp.
 All that is needed to use it is to include "prelude.h" after defining any options needed.

 I also now have a copy of Boost 1.51.0 which I am using with FC++.
 This has enabled me to run more of the examples which rely on boost/mpl to do some type deduction.
+When using this the main code should define FCPP_ARDUINO_BOOST to ensure that boost headers are obtained as needed.

 ### ecoop1b